 Equity is the fairness of our pricing, both between customer types as well as intergenerational customer groups.
 Whilst inherently difficult to apply charges that exactly correlate to the costs of supplying an individual customer, we endeavour to allocate the cost of running the business and the distribution network in such a way that those who use more, or drive more of the cost, in-turn pay for that (beneficiary pays).
-This is the purpose of establishing Customer Load Groups and identifying the assets and costs associated with running our network and allocating those fairly to each group of users.
+This is the purpose of establishing Customer Load Groups and identifying the assets and costs associated with running our network and allocating those accurately and fairly to each group of users.

 We are entirely open and transparent with our methodology for pricing.
 We make this information publicly available and explain it in detail.
-Further, we engage with the community to share this information and seek feedback by way of customer surveys.
+Further, we engage with the community to share this information and seek feedback by way of customer surveys and regular interaction and communication with electricity users.